vineeshmittal1/vineeshmittal1/README.md

 - 🔭 Building scalable backend systems and ML-powered applications
 - 🌱 Learning advanced system design and distributed systems
 - 👯 Open to collaborating on open-source projects
-- 💬 Ask me about **Node.js, Spring Boot, Machine Learning, or Competitive Programming**

 ## 🎾 Beyond Code

-When I'm not coding, you'll find me on the tennis court or football field.
+When I am not coding, you'll find me on the tennis court or football field.
 These sports help me stay focused, disciplined, and maintain my competitive edge!

 ## 📫 Let's Connect!

-I'm actively seeking opportunities in **software development** with a focus on building robust, production-ready systems.
+Iam actively seeking opportunities in **software development** with a focus on building robust, production-ready systems.
 Feel free to reach out!

 - 📧 Email: vineeshmittal19@gmail.com
 - 💼 LinkedIn: [Connect with me](https://www.linkedin.com/in/vineeshmittal1/)